mrblacyk/hyder/README.md

   -h, --help            show this help message and exit -v, --verbose
   -s, --safe            Run only 'safe' modules
+  -e ENV, --env ENV     Pass variable to the module.
+This can be used many times.
+For instance: -e HOST=10.10.10.10 -e PORT=4444
   -t TIMEOUT, --timeout TIMEOUT
                         Timeout for the SSH connect.
 Defaults to: 3 --sshkey SSHKEY       RSA key to be used in SSH connection.
 Point to a file location and use 'sshkey' as password in config file